ssmanji89/jekyll-TeXt-theme.sulemanji.com/index.md

 - **Third-Party Application Patching System:**
    - Crafted and deployed a third-party application patching system across the Windows Device Landscape, ensuring up-to-date and secure software deployments.

-The tenure as a Network Operations Manager was a blend of technical innovation, strategic planning, and business development.
-The initiatives undertaken not only enhanced operational efficiencies and service delivery but also opened new avenues for business growth and technical advancements, setting a high bar in operational excellence and customer satisfaction.

 #### **Network Operations/Automation Consultant** (September 2013 - May 2015)
 Evolving into the role of Network Operations/Automation Consultant, the spectrum of responsibilities broadened, embodying an enhanced focus on Programmatic Systems Administration, big data analytics, and advanced diagnostic routines.
 This journey was about scaling the pinnacle of technical innovation, leveraging data analytics, and crafting sophisticated programs to fortify the organizational IT infrastructure.